jealvarez123/cook-and-jam/README.md

 ## User Stories

-As a user, I would like to put my recipes in an app.
+As a user, I would like to Cook using recipes and watching someone cook it in an app.